 Hobbies for Growth and Connection

-Engaging in these creative and recreational activities helps foster resilience.
+Engaging in creative and recreational activities helps foster resilience.
 They offer purpose, meaning, and a sense of accomplishment.
 They help us process trauma and our emotions, and they create connections and community—all vital components in preventing suicide and promoting long-term mental health